The Benefits of Olive Oil

 What this means for people with cancer is an area for further study.
 The Mediterranean Diet, with its emphasis on olive oil and unprocessed whole foods, is associated with a lower risk of many types of cancer (including prostate cancer) and of death from cancer.
 Many laboratory studies have shown that treating cancer cells with polyphenols slowed their growth or caused them to self-destruct.
 Observational studies in humans suggest that higher olive oil consumption is linked to lower risk of cancer overall, and specifically breast and gastrointestinal cancer.
 More information is needed before specific recommendations can be made in cancer, but data from cellular mechanisms to laboratory studies to human populations appears promising.

 Are you ready to start using EVOO to sauté your veggies and drizzle on your salad?
 (Yes, it tastes great, too.)
 At the market, you may see other types of olive oil.
 For maximal benefit, choose “extra virgin,” which is unrefined and has the most polyphenols.
-While EVOO is a processed food (through mechanical/physical methods only), it has so many beneficial properties that it made our list of healthy foods in 2021.
+While EVOO is a processed food (through mechanical/physical methods only), it has so many beneficial properties that it made our list of 30 healthy foods.

 Like most lifestyle changes, this is a long-term commitment: a single tablespoon of EVOO won’t suffice.
-Regular consumption (1-3 tablespoons per day, depending on your size and nutritional needs) over your lifetime may supply your body with a continuous, steady dose to potentially lower your risk of several diseases associated with aging.
+Regular consumption over your lifetime may supply your body with a continuous, steady dose to potentially lower your risk of several diseases associated with aging.
+Try to get in the habit of substituting EVOO for unhealthy saturated fats (e.g., butter).
 Finally, you’re likely to get the greatest health boost from EVOO as part of an overall healthy lifestyle, including a whole foods diet, physical activity, and managing stress.